Thousands of runners compete in the 2019 United Airlines NYC Half

-NEW YORK, New York (WABC) -- Thousands of participants were off and running Sunday in the United Airliens NYC Half.
+NEW YORK, New York (WABC) -- Thousands of participants were off and running Sunday in the 2019 United Airlines NYC Half.

 The 14th running of the race is taking more than 25,000 runners on a 13.1-mile park-to-park tour from Brooklyn to Manhattan.